 Most of the ongoing research is in collaboration with active control projects, and has a strong focus on global infectious diseases that have a chronic course with secondary complications.
 Examples of work over the past years concern parasitic worm infections, tuberculosis, leprosy, visceral leishmaniasis, and HIV/Aids.
 The research network includes various scientists and scientific institutes in the developing and developed world, including the WHO and the World Bank.
 Special collaborations exist with sub-Sahara Africa (worm infections and HIV/Aids), Bangladesh (leprosy), India (lymphatic filariasis, leprosy, and visceral leishmaniasis) and Indonesia (tuberculosis and leprosy).
 The department is a key partner within the Neglected Tropical Diseases (NTD) Modelling Consortium, funded by the Bill & Melinda Gates Foundation.
 Within the Huisman Research Centre for Infectious Diseases and Public Health, Erasmus MC and the Municipal Public Health Service (GGD) of Rotterdam work together in the area of infectious disease surveillance and control in the Rotterdam region.
 Here, emphasis is on diseases that are closely related to the immigrant population of the city, and to the public health aspects of antibiotic resistance.
 An important new area of research concerns the epidemiology and control of emerging infectious diseases, in particular Covid-19.

 Theme 3: Screening for disease

-Prof. dr. Harry J. de Koning, Dr. Iris Lansdorp-Vogelaar
+Prof. dr. Harry J. de Koning, Prof. Iris Lansdorp-Vogelaar